Orange County, New York: Politics

 In recent years, Orange County has emerged as a swing county, mirroring the preferences of the nation as a whole in presidential elections, voting for the winner in every election from 1996 to 2016.
 The streak ended in 2020, however, as Orange County narrowly voted to re-elect Donald Trump, even as Democratic nominee Joe Biden of Delaware won the election overall.

-Bill Clinton won Orange County 48% to 42% in 1996.
-George W. Bush won 47% of the Orange County vote in 2000, and 54% in 2004.
-Barack Obama carried the county with a 51% vote share four years later and carried the county again in 2012.
+Bill Clinton won Orange County 48% to 40% in 1996.
+George W. Bush won 50% of the Orange County vote in 2000, and 55% in 2004.
+Barack Obama carried the county with a 52% vote share four years later and carried the county again in 2012.
 However, Donald Trump won the county in 2016, thus making it one of 206 counties across the country to vote for Obama twice and then Trump.
 In 2020, Trump again won Orange County, this time by just 312 votes out of nearly 170,000 votes cast, a margin of about 0.2 percentage points.
 Despite this, it was only the fourth-closest county in the state and one of five that Trump won by less than 500 votes.

 Previously, like most of the Lower Hudson, Orange County had leaned Republican.
-From 1884 to 1992, a Republican carried Orange County at all but one presidential election.
+From 1884 to 1992, a Republican carried Orange County in all but one presidential election.
 The only time this tradition was broken was in 1964, during Democrat Lyndon Johnson's 44-state landslide.
-As a measure of how Republican the county was, Franklin Roosevelt, a resident of nearby Dutchess County, failed to carry Orange County in any of his four successful presidential bids.

-The presidential election results give the county a Cook PVI of R+1, consistent with county voters' willingness to sometimes elect Democrats, such as U.S. Rep. John Hall.
+County voters have shown a willingness to sometimes elect Democrats, such as U.S. Rep. John Hall.
 From 2007 on, when Hall represented the 19th district, which covered most of the county, Orange's representation in Congress was exclusively Democratic, as Maurice Hinchey had represented the towns of Crawford, Montgomery, and Newburgh as well as the city of Newburgh, all of which were in what was then the 22nd district, since 1988.